U.K. spy poisoning 'clearly' came from Russia, Tillerson says

-ABOARD A U.S. GOVERNMENT AIRCRAFT — Secretary of State Rex Tillerson said that the poisoning of an ex-spy and his daughter with a military-grade nerve agent in the U.K. is “a really egregious act” that appears to have “clearly” come from Russia.
+ABOARD A U.S. GOVERNMENT AIRCRAFT — Hours before being ousted as secretary of state, Rex Tillerson called the poisoning of an ex-Russian spy and his daughter with a military-grade nerve agent in the U.K. “a really egregious act” that appears to have “clearly” come from Russia.

-Nevertheless, Tillerson said that it was not yet known "whether it came from Russia with the Russian government's knowledge."
+On his way back from a trip to Africa, Tillerson said late Monday that it was not yet known whether the poisoning "came from Russia with the Russian government's knowledge."

+The comments came before President Donald Trump announced Tuesday morning that CIA Director Mike Pompeo would replace Tillerson.

+Trump said he would speak with British Prime Minister Theresa May on Tuesday about the poisoning.

 Tillerson also expressed bewilderment that another country would deliberately target people in public, using a dangerous substance in a foreign country.